Instance-Aware Pseudo-Labeling and Class-Focused Contrastive Learning for Weakly Supervised Domain Adaptive Segmentation of Electron Microscopy: Experiments

 \subsection{Implementation details}

-For fair comparison with existing methods, we use the same network architecture as the WDA-Net in \cite{qiu2024weakly}.
-We implemented models with Pytorch and trained models with one GTX 3060 GPU of 12 GB memory.
+For fair comparison with existing methods, we use the same network architecture as the WDA-Net \citep{qiu2024weakly}.
+We implemented our models using Python (version 3.11) and the Pytorch framework (version 12.1) and trained models with one NVIDIA GeForce RTX 3060 GPU with 12 GB of memory.
 The widely-used SGD optimizer was used for model training with an initial learning rate of $5\times 10^{-5}$ and a batch size of 1.
-The training run for a maximum of 100,000 iterations, using randomly cropped patches of size 512$\times$512 as input.
-We used polynomial decay of power 0.9 to control the learning rate decay.
-The same data augmentations as the WDA-Net were used.
+The training process ran for a maximum of 100,000 iterations, using randomly cropped input patches of size 512$\times$512.
+We used a polynomial decay of power 0.9 to control the learning rate decay.
+The same data augmentations as the WDA-Net were also applied here.
 We set $\lambda_1$=$1\times 10^{-2}$ and $\lambda_2$=$5\times 10^{-3}$.
+The code is available at \url{https://github.com/x-coral/WSDA}.